-Long-term SCN management based on soil samples is best done with a sampling plan that is consistent in area(s) sampled, crop sampled, and time of year samples are taken.
 Since SCN egg population densities are reduced during a year when a nonhost crop is grown, SCN egg counts from samples taken after corn harvest, but before soybean planting, are the most useful in estimating potential soybean yield loss.
 Sampling in the fall rather than spring allows more time for the soybean producer to develop an appropriate SCN management plan.

 Table 1.
 Indicator lines for HG Type classification of soybean cyst nematode.

 The soybean lines and varieties are inoculated with nematode eggs and maintained in the greenhouse under favorable conditions for about one month.
 The females formed on the soybean roots are collected and counted.
 Based on the number of females, Female Index (FI) is calculated:

 FI = (number of females on indicator line) × 100 / (number of females on Lee 74).

 If the FI is less than 10, the response of the soybean line is "–", and if = 10, the response is "+".
 The description of HG Type indicates the positive response of a population on the individual lines (Table 1).
 If no FI is more than 10 on any of the indicator lines, the population is described as HG Type 0.